CompuTec/computec-docs/docs/pdc/user-guide/task-activities/customized-task-list.md

 Rules:

-- The code has to have a condition written like `where mor16."U_RscCode" =@RscCode`
+- The query must include a condition formatted as: `where mor16."U_RscCode" =@RscCode`
-- The code has to be based on CT_PF tables like `OMOR and/or MOR12 and/or MOR16`
+- The query should be based on CT_PF tables such as `OMOR and/or MOR12 and/or MOR16`
-- Columns' aliases need to be written with a floor like `1THWORD_2THWORD`
+- Column aliases must follow the format:`1THWORD_2THWORD`
-- `"DocEntry"` and `mor16."U_LineNum"` are always obligatory
+- `"DocEntry"` and `mor16."U_LineNum"` are mandatory.

 ```sql title="Example"
   select